cieslarmichal/config-cxx/README.md

    project root).
 2. Loads config values from `default.json` file.
 3. Loads config values from `<environment>.json` config file (based on `CXX_ENV` environment variable).
-4. Reads `custom-environment-variables.json` config file and reads its values from environment variables.
+4. Reads `custom-environment-variables.json` config file and loads its values from environment variables.
 5. Loads config values from `local.json` config file.
 6. If no config values were found, it throws an error.